Cockapoo Breed Information

 The Cockapoo sometimes called a Cockapoodle, Cockerdoodle, Cockerpoo or Spoodle is a cross or mixed breed of typically a miniature or toy Poodle and a English or American Cocker Spaniel.

-Like its parent breeds it is intelligent, very friendly and active.
-This affectionate dog is one of oldest and most popular poodle mixes.
+Like its parent breeds, it is intelligent, very friendly and active.
+This affectionate dog is one of the oldest and most popular poodle mixes.
 The Cockapoo originated in America around sixty years ago.
 It is thought that the Cockapoo was not originally bred for its low shedding qualities like most of the Poodle Mix breeds but was likely just the result of some accidental mating.

 As part of any due diligence it is very important you ensure your puppy’s parents have been thoroughly tested and are clear of any hereditary conditions.

 The first crossing of a Cocker Spaniel and Poodle creates what is termed as a F1 dog.
 As the Cockapoo’s popularity has increased breeders have tried to produce consistent predictable offsprings by cross breeding Cockapoos with other Cockapoos to produce multi-generational litters.

 Cockapoo Key Breed Facts